Qarik-Group/runbooks/concourse.md

 apparent reason.

 Concourse does give you a visual cue, but you have to know to look for it, and what it is.
-Any input that triggers a job will have a lighter background than the others.
-It's subtle, but useful.
+Any input that triggers a job will have a yellow/gold down arrow as opposed to a white down arrow.

 ![Concourse Triggering Input](images/concourse/what-triggered.png)